UCB-INFO-PYTHON/Project2PetitSohnREPO/README.md

 Questions

-(1) How does regional home affordability relate to regional rental affordability?
-(2) How does eviction rate change with cost of rent?
+(1) How does regional home affordability relate to regional rental affordability?\n (2) How does eviction rate change with cost of rent?